 Have you ever wondered how much data everyone produces every day?
-All these data which necessarily exceed human understanding (it is a question of petabytes or even zetaoctets) do not disappear by magic… In reality, they are gathered to form what is called big data.
+All these data that go beyond human comprehension (we’re talking about petabytes or even zetaoctets) do not disappear by magic… Actually, they are gathered to create something called the “big data”.

-The immensity of personal data and the big data
+The hugeness of personal data and the big data

-Big data is therefore the name given to the system(s) that allow(s) to store an inexhaustible number of digital data that new technologies produce (because of their operation) in order to analyze them.
+The big data is the name given to systems that store an infinite amount of digital data that new technologies produce (that’s how it works) in order to analyze them.

-This includes for example gps data, online shopping, emails and other texts, videos, photos, sounds and any other kind of documents…
+This includes for example GPS data, online shopping, emails and other texts, videos, pictures, sounds and any other kind of document…

-A scientific definition was given in 2001 by Gartner (then Meta Group).
-Doug Laney exhibited big data according to the “3V” principle:
+A scientific definition was given in 2001 by Gartner (formerly Meta Group).
+Doug Laney explained big data according to the “3V” principle:

 - Volume of data to be processed